1 . What bullying is

 Upward bullying

-Bullying can also happen from staff towards someone more senior, for example a manager.
+Bullying can also happen towards someone more senior, for example a manager.
 This is sometimes called 'upward bullying' or 'subordinate bullying'.

-It can be from one employee or a group of employees.
+It can be from one worker or a group of workers.

 Examples of upward bullying can include: